 Each level will be taught by as many of the teachers as is feasible and appropriate.

-Venues - The Bedford, 77 Bedford Hill, Balham SW12 9HD (3 rooms - the Ballroom, the Globe and the Map Room) and TBC nearby (1 room)
+Venue - The Bedford, 77 Bedford Hill, Balham SW12 9HD (4+ rooms - the Ballroom, the Globe and the Map Room plus the Side bar/Tavistock/First floor space)

 On-line booking in advance is essential.